 Learn about the mythical past and fascinating aspects of the city exclusively in our guide to Granada.

 Start exploring Granada with this article: Secrets of Granada Tourism.

 Also go through the articles below and dig deeper into various aspects of the city including its top attractions & tours, great hotels & restaurants of all range, shopping, nightlife, transports and more.

 The capital of the Andalusian region, Granada is one of the most historically rich European towns.
-Geographically, it’s at an advantage…Granada sits at the foot of Sierra Nevada and there are 4 rivers confluence here….Beiro, Darro, Monachil and Genil.
-Granada is at a fairly high elevation (approximately 2420 feet above sea level) and is yet… Read the full article
+Geographically, it’s at an advantage…Granada sits at the foot of Sierra Nevada and there is a confluence of 4 rivers here….Beiro, Darro, Monachil and Genil.
+Granada is at a fairly high elevation (approximately 2420 feet above sea level) and… Read the full article